 top of page

-Supervision is more than a requirement—it’s the foundation of a clinician’s professional identity.
-As a specialist recognized by the Office of Professional Regulation, I provide supervision for licensure that emphasizes clinical thinking, diagnostic precision, and the integration of assessment into treatment from the start.
+Supervision is more than a legally required step on the path to licensure—it is the foundation of a clinician’s professional identity and long-term clinical practice.
+As a clinical supervisor recognized by the Office of Professional Regulation, I provide supervision that emphasizes the integration of clinical psychology, diagnostic precision, and person-centered therapeutic approaches from the start.
+There are various models of clinical supervision that have been developed based on different historical strands of thinking and beliefs about relationships between people.

 What This Supervision Offers